Applied-Language-Technology/website/source/notebook_login.rst

 Log in to CSC Notebooks
 =======================

+CSC Notebooks is a service provided by `CSC – IT Centre for Science <https://www.csc.fi>`_, a company jointly owned by the Finnish state and universities.

+The CSC Notebooks platform allows users to run their own virtual servers, also called *instances*, on CSC computers.

-1. Open a web browser on your computer and navigate to `CSC Notebooks <https://notebooks.csc.fi/>`_.
+1. To access the platform, open a web browser on your computer and navigate to `CSC Notebooks <https://notebooks.csc.fi/>`_.

    |